flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 One key question behind this is: what is special about human intelligence?
 Rather than AGI, I prefer the concept of human-like intelligence (HLI), which is actually what some people understand intuitively when speaking about AGI.
 But human intelligence is not general at all.
 There are many, many problems at which we are very bad.

-## Human-like intelligence
+## Human-like intelligence is shaped by its socio-cultural environment

-Basically, to understand what is special about human intelligence, I think one needs to look at what is special about the ecological niche of the environment in which we are living.
+*PYO*: Basically, to understand what is special about human intelligence, I think one needs to look at what is special about the ecological niche of the environment in which we are living.
 I think there are a few properties which are pretty important to understand the intelligence of humans.
 It's that their environment is characterized by others, by the social interactions with others, and that these social interactions continuously change through cultural evolution.
 Cultural evolution is basically the capability of human societies to not only learn novel concepts, novel ideas, invent new tools, but also  to share these inventions and transmit them to future generations.